TurbulentGoat/GoodGrocer-IGA-list-extractor/README.md

 1. Navigate to a supported grocery website's trolley/cart page
 2. Add items to your trolley as normal
 3. Click the "Extract Shopping List" button that appears in the top-right corner
+4. If you add more/remove items while on the shopping basket page, click the refresh page button to update the extractor
-4. View your itemised list with quantities, prices, and total cost
+5. View your itemised list with quantities, prices, and total cost
-5. Use "Copy List" to copy the formatted shopping list to your clipboard
+6. Use "Copy List" to copy the formatted shopping list to your clipboard

 ## Output Format